 A French high jumper who soared to a European bronze, embodying the quiet persistence of an athlete competing in a sport of millimeters.

-Mickaël Hanany’s career is a study in the demanding, solitary art of the high jump.
-Born in 1983, he rose through the French athletics system, a tall figure dedicated to mastering the Fosbury Flop.
-His moment on the continental stage came in 2012 at the European Championships in Helsinki, where he cleared 2.31 meters to secure a bronze medal, a peak achievement that validated years of training.
-While the global Olympic podium remained elusive, Hanany was a consistent force in French athletics for over a decade, known for his technical precision and calm demeanor under pressure.
-His longevity in a sport that brutally punishes the slightest physical misalignment speaks to a deep, sustained professionalism.
+Mickaël Hanany cleared 2.31 meters at the 2012 European Championships in Helsinki, securing a bronze medal.
+Born in 1983, he rose through the French athletics system, a tall figure dedicated to the Fosbury Flop.
+The global Olympic podium remained elusive.
+Hanany was a consistent force in French athletics for over a decade, known for technical precision and calm demeanor under pressure.
+His longevity in a sport that punishes physical misalignment spoke to sustained professionalism.

 1981–1996